Export Control Compliance for Research Projects

 A Technology Control Plan (TCP) is a written document created by the ECO in partnership with the PI that identifies the export controlled items, data, technology or services and defines the steps that will be taken to secure them from unauthorized access.
 The TCP will be reviewed and approved by the Vice President for Research and Innovation, the department chair, and the PI.
 The original TCP will be returned to the ECO for official record.
 Once the TCP is fully signed, the ECO will recommend that the agreement or contract be accepted/approved.
 In the event that a TCP is not agreed to by the PI, the project is not recommended for approval/acceptance unless there are modifications that remove the need for a TCP.

 All project personnel (employees, students, trainees and visitors) associated with the TCP will complete required training in export controls and economic sanctions.
 Additionally, the ECO will screen all project personnel against specially designated and restricted parties lists.

 Once a TCP is in place, it will be modified on an as-needed basis and reviewed annually until the project has been completed or the TCP is no longer necessary.

-If an export or deemed export license is required, the ECO will assist the PI and Empowered Official with the application.
+If an export or deemed export license is required, the ECO will prepare and submit the application.
 Controlled items, materials, technology, software and/or services may not be released to a foreign national or other prohibited party until the relevant federal enforcement agency(ies) either approve the license or determine that no license is required.
 License applications can take weeks or even months to approve or deny.